YoniWitz/JS-Tetris/README.md

 <image src="./images/tetris_snapshot.bmp">

 ## Summary

-In this project I got to delve deaper in to ES6.
-Used classes, class instants, static methods and fields and much more.
+12/23/19

-With the new year approaching, I'd like to expand my profile which describes my programming skills to include wider and diverse capabilities.
-Ultimately, my goal is to land a job which incorporates these multiple skills.
-I would also like to demonstrate my abilities and wide knowledge of the craft.
+I began participating in a 'Software Development Mastermind' mentorship program towards the end of 2019.
+The purpose of the program is to strengthen and expand my skills as a Full Stack developer.
+The completed work is showcased on my GitHub and profile/personal website.

-Therefore, I have begun revising the site and adding apps to my GitHub repository.
+This Tetris game is the second project of the series.
+I got to delve deaper in to ES6: classes, class instances, static methods and fields etc.

-This is the second project in a series of many more to come where I'll provide recruiters and employers the opportunity to go over my code in a coherent and concise manner.
-I plan to build a comprehensive website, impress the viewer, enhance my skills and most importantly do what I love most,coding.
+My ultimate goal is to land a job that incorporates my skills and utilizes my abilities and outgoing personality.
+So if you enjoyed reviewing my code as much as I did writing it, please find me on one of the links provided below.

 ##  Installation Instructions